pesto-students/virtual_keyboardapp-CodingCreate101/README.md

 1. Render the keyboard on a page no need to login

    - Do not ask for any authentication, however the app should start right away
    - It should be a SPA, no navigation is required

 2. Render a `On/Off` button click.

 3. Display the typed text in a open text-area

    - This area should not be editable otherwise

-4. Should replicate an actual QWERTY keyboad for mobile machines
+4. Should replicate an actual QWERTY keyboard for mobile machines

 5. Render a `CAPs` on/off button with functionality